 History can be ironic.
-The building that housed the Bocho Mutual Company, a company established because of a split that Kasai vehemently opposed, gave him the idea for a new business.
-In 1875, Kasai without any job, was invited to tour a stone warehouse that the company had just completed building.
+The building that housed the "Bocho Mutual Company," a company established because of a split up that Kasai vehemently opposed, gave him the idea for new business.
+In 1875, Kasai without any job was invited to tour a stone warehouse that the company had just completed building.
 What he saw there was a very convenient product, a "powder that joins together large rocks," in other words, cement.
 Kasai knew that cement was a very expensive import, and he became extremely interested in producing a domestic version.

-In 1879, while the marble study was going on, Michinori Hiraoka from the Choshu Fief returned home after serving as head of the Manufacturing Department in the Ministry of Industry in the central government, and he took every opportunity to discuss the need for cement.
+In 1879, while the marble study was going on, Michinori Hiraoka from Yamaguchi (former Choshu Fief) returned home after serving as the head of the Manufacturing Department in the Ministry of Industry in the central government, and he took every opportunity to discuss the need for cement.
 Hiraoka was one of the first to recognize the necessity of domestic cement production for Japan's modernization.
-He was in charge of shipbuilding for the new government, at which time he assumed responsibility for the construction of the Yokosuka shipyards and saw for himself the extraordinarily high price of imported cement.
-He subsequently moved to the Manufacturing Department in the Ministry of Industry, where he encountered Saburo Utsunomiya, head of the Civil Engineering Department in the Ministry of Internal Affairs, who also understood the importance of domestic cement production.
-Together, they researched cement manufacturing, and eventually opened a cement plant in the Ministry of Industry's Fukagawa State-owned Cement Factory.
+He was in charge of shipbuilding for the new government, at which time he assumed responsibility for the construction of the Yokosuka Shipyards and saw for himself the extraordinary high price of imported cement.
+He subsequently moved to the Manufacturing Department in the Ministry of Industry, where he encountered Saburo Utsunomiya, Head of the Civil Engineering Department in the Ministry of Internal Affairs, who also understood the importance of domestic cement plant in the Ministry of Industry's Fukagawa State-owned Cement Factory.
 In that sense, Hiraoka is rightly termed the father of the Japanese cement industry.
 Kasai, who had long been interested, heard Hiraoka's advocacy and became more attracted than ever to cement manufacturing.

-When Kasai told Inoue that he wanted to manufacture cement, Inoue was not only extremely supportive; he also found a position for Sahei Arakawa, Kaisai's technical partner, at the Fukagawa State-owned Cement Factory where he worked as a trainee and learned production methods.
-During this training, Kasai became confident that the village of Onoda in Yamaguchi was more competitive than the Fukagawa State-owned Factory in Tokyo.
-The Fukagawa Cement Factory had to source its raw materials, lime and coal, from remote locations in Shikoku and Kyushu.
-Onoda, by contrast, was a producer of coal and could easily obtain lime from Shikoku, just a short way across the Inland Sea.
+When Kasai told Inoue that he wanted to manufacture cement, Inoue was not only extremely supportive, he found a position for Sahei Arakawa, Kaisai's technical partner, at the Fukagawa State-owned Cement Factory where he worked as a trainee and learned production methods.
+During this training, Kasai became confident that the village of Onoda in Yamaguchi was more competitive than the Fukagawa State-Owned Factory in Tokyo.
+The Fukagawa Factory had to source its raw materials, lime and coal, from remote locations in Shikoku and Kyushu.
+Onoda, by contrast, was a producer of coal and could easily obtain lime from Shikoku, just a short way across the inland sea.
 In 1880, Kasai recruited 37 former samurai to establish a cement manufacturing company.
 To raise funds, he submitted a "Petition for Samurai Relief Funds" to Yamaguchi Prefecture.

-It is this petition that the above-quoted "ashamed of our birth as samurai" comes from.
-It illustrates the disgrace and anger of the lower samurai class like Kasai, but also their firm commitment to undertake businesses that would help build a modern state.
+That is where the sentence about "ashamed of our birth as samurai " quoted above comes from.
+It illustrates the disgrace and anger of lower samurai class like Kasai, but also their firm commitment to undertake businesses that would help build a modern state.
 Below is the full quote.